Center for Research and Exploration in

 A CRESST II scientist will be featured here every month

-CRESST II Scientist of the month, June 2022 - Dr. Phillip Phipps is a postdoctoral research scientist working for UMBC on Dust Scattering in the Lunar Exosphere field.
-You can learn more about Dr. Phipps and his work here.
+CRESST II Scientist of the month, October 2024 - Dr. Rachel Maxwell is a Postdoctoral Research Associate in the Planetary Magnetospheres Laboratory at the University of Maryland, Baltimore County.
+You can learn more about Dr. Maxwell and her work here.

 Please check CRESST II Scientist of the Month Archive for CRESST II scientists featured in previous months.